 Speech delay

 She had a speech delay (no regression) at two years old.
-She still has a lisp and has trouble with “r”, and “l” sounds in the middle of the word.
+She still has a lisp and has trouble with the “r” and “l” sounds in the middle of the word.

 Sensory Needs

 She has to have very soft clothing with no tags when it comes to touch.
-She is quite the opposite of my son with Autism when it comes to noise.
+She is quite the opposite of my son with Autism regarding noise.
 Overwhelming noise and sight make her hyper.
-Rarely will those cause a meltdown like emotional & social situations?
-Instead, she starts twirling, jumping, running, bouncing, and speaking extremely loud for the situation.
+Rarely will those cause a meltdown like emotional & social situations.
+Instead, she starts twirling, jumping, running, bouncing, and speaking extremely loudly about the situation.

 Social & Emotional Immaturity